ShouwangH/nyc-political-maps/README.md

 - [Bun](https://bun.sh) `>= 1.0` (project was aligned on Bun 1.3.0)
 - `.env` with `NYC_LEGISTAR_TOKEN=<token>` (token stays on the server; never expose it to the client)
+- Optional: `GITHUB_TOKEN=<token>` if you hit GitHub’s unauthenticated rate limits when pulling the mirror dataset

 Install dependencies (requires network access):